kyegomez/Astra/README.md

 ---

 # Vision
-- An idea of how `astra` should be used.
+- An idea of how `astra` should be used, just wrap it around the main func or class you would like to run and it'll auto include all the dependencies at runtime.
+Astra should take this code and then map it to cuda kernels using DCGs.

 ```python
 import torch
 from astra import astra